hivemq/hivemq-mqtt-client/README.md

 - Automatic and configurable **reconnect handling and message redelivery**
 - Automatic and configurable **resubscribe if the session expired**
 - **Manual message acknowledgment**
-  - Selectively enable manual acknowledgement only for specific streams
+  - Selectively enable manual acknowledgement for specific streams
-  - Acknowledge messages emitted to multiple streams independently per stream, the client aggregates the acknowledgements before sending MQTT acknowledgements
+  - Acknowledge messages that are emitted to multiple streams independently per stream (the client aggregates the acknowledgements before sending MQTT acknowledgements)
-  - Order of manual acknowledgment does not matter, the client automatically ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification
+  - Order of manual acknowledgment does not matter (the client automatically ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification)
 - Lifecycle listeners
   - When connected
   - When disconnected or connection failed